oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

     </kbd>

-3. Optionally install the All-In-One plugin if you want to host VMs on your Engine Host <kbd>
+3. Optionally, install the All-In-One plugin if you want to host VMs on your Engine Host <kbd>
         sudo yum install -y ovirt-engine-setup-plugin-allinone

     </kbd>